Get to know our pistachios

 Fruits of Antep

 Pistachios are not true botanical nuts.
 In fact, they’re the edible seed of the pistachio tree fruit.
-However, like many other seeds, they’re still considered a nut for culinary purposes, as well as a tree nut among those with allergies.
+However, like many other seeds, they’re still considered a nut for culinary purposes.

 World's oldest nut